jman19/StoreFront/README.md

 # StoreFront
-This is an angular project for a e-commerice store front it is powered by the [StoreFront API](https://github.com/jman19/storeApi) as its backend
+This is the Frontend of a e-commerce store front.
+The backend for this can be found here: [StoreFront API](https://github.com/jman19/storeApi).

+The Frontend is written in TypeScript and uses the Angular framework.
+SASS (.scss) is used for styling the web app

 # Dependencies
 angular cli